EXTENSION OF STAY-HOME ORDER: Liverpool City Libraries and the Liverpool Regional Museum will be closed until the end of September 2021.

-Liverpool City Council is gradually reopening its facilities and services while closely following information provided by the NSW and Australian Governments about novel coronavirus (COVID-19) and as the situation evolves, we will share updates regularly.
+Liverpool City Council is committed to providing services to our community while closely following information provided by the NSW and Australian Governments about novel coronavirus (COVID-19).
+As the situation evolves, we will share updates regularly.

-Please visit Council's website for the most up-to-date information about Council facilities and services.
+Please visit Council's website for up-to-date information about Council facilities and services, including local vaccination hubs.

 When can I visit Liverpool City Libraries?

-Yes you can, Click & Collect is available from Liverpool City Library and Carnes Hill Library.
-We also have a great range eresources including eBooks, eAudiobooks, and eMagazines, which you can access for free 24/7 as part of your library membership.
+We also have a great range of digital resources including eBooks, eAudiobooks, and eMagazines, which you can access from home 24/7 as part of your library membership.

 Can I keep my library items longer?

 Yes.
-Our loan periods have been doubled to six weeks, instead of the usual three weeks.
-You may renew your items online.
-Log in with your library card number and pin number or you may choose to call us on 02 8711 7177 or email.
+Our loan periods are the usual three weeks.
+You may renew your items online and via the library app.
+Log in with your library card number and pin number.
+Alternatively call us on 02 8711 7177 or email your enquiry.

 Will I be fined if I can’t return my library items during this time?